tBlabs/CV/README.md

 **Project details @ Dentsu Aegis Network**

 Refactor and optimization of existing systems to newer stack: .NET Core and Typescript.
-Core of the system was a web api for manageig users and their resources.
+Core of the system was a web api for managing users and their resources.
 - System architecture based on CQRS
 - Existing databases safe refactor
 - Test driven development (high unit tests coverage)